VittorioAltagracia/VittorioAltagracia/README.md

-- 👋 Hi, I’m @VittorioAltagracia
+- 👋 Hi, I’m @VittorioAltagracia aka Viktor Palatnyk on LinkedIn.
+Aspiring developer & experienced QA Engineer.

 <!---
 VittorioAltagracia/VittorioAltagracia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.